 (5) An aircraft operator shall make available to the authority, a report of any incident where an airway bill or equivalent document did not provide an accurate record of the goods being offered for air transport.

-(6) An aircraft operator shall require regulated agent comply with the International Civil Aviation Organisation Technical Instructions for the Safe Transportation of Dangerous Goods by Air, Doc.
-9284.
+(6)

-(7) Appropriate security controls referred to in this regulation shall be as prescribed by the authority from time to time.
+(76) Appropriate security controls referred to in this regulation shall be as prescribed by the authority from time to time.